microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Mac.md

+THIS IS IN DEVELOPMENT

-# Unified Labeling Support Tool
+# Unified Labeling Support Tool (macOS)

 * [Introduction](#introduction)
    * [MIT License](#mit-license)